***Only day-use pavilion and primitive camping sites are available to reserve. Cabins and dorms are closed until further notice.***

 GPS: Lat: 29.335212 Lon: -95.288603

 Camp Mohawk is a 55-acre day-use park with overnight facilities in a wooded setting along Chocolate Bayou between Angleton and Alvin.
-The camp features self-contained cabins, climate-controlled dormitories with kitchens, tent camping areas, a chapel, covered pavilions, picnic areas with grills, a three-acre lake with a canoe launching area, swimming pool, playground, basketball court, baseball field, extended trail system, paved parking areas, and restrooms.
+The camp features self-contained cabins, climate-controlled dormitories with kitchens, tent camping areas, a chapel, covered pavilions, picnic areas with grills, a three-acre lake with a canoe launching area, playground, basketball court, baseball field, extended trail system, paved parking areas, and restrooms.

 Natural attractions at Camp Mohawk include the only stand of native pine trees in Brazoria County, a guide for identifying tree species along the trails, bird watching and nature viewing, and fishing.